dbt-labs/docs.getdbt.com/website/docs/guides/dbt-models-on-databricks.md

 ## Introduction

-Continuing our Databricks and dbt guide series from the last [guide](/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project), it’s time to talk about performance optimization.
-In this follow-up post,  we outline simple strategies to optimize for cost, performance, and simplicity when architecting your data pipelines.
+Building on the [Set up your dbt project with Databricks](/guides/set-up-your-databricks-dbt-project) guide, we'd like to discuss performance optimization.
+In this follow-up post,  we outline simple strategies to optimize for cost, performance, and simplicity when you architect data pipelines.
 We’ve encapsulated these strategies in this acronym-framework:

 - Platform Components
 - Patterns & Best Practices